ayoub3bidi/dirhash/README.md

  make build-cli
  ```

+### Exit codes
+- 0: success
+- non-zero: fatal error occurred (see stderr for details)

-### Notes for windows users
+### Notes for Windows users
 - Use quotes around patterns with `*` to avoid shell expansion: `-x "**/*.log"`.
-- Paths are handled using Go's `filepath`, so separators are normalized automatically.
+- Paths are handled via Go's `filepath`; separators are normalized automatically.